unfoldcollective/sensorium.is/user/pages/08.workshops/01.computer-vision/workshop.en.md

 ---
-title: 'Computer Vision Workshop by Joshua Noble'
+title: Computer Vision Workshop for Mixed Reality
+subtitle: 'by <a href="/speakers/joshua-noble">Joshua Noble</a>'
 taxonomy:
     category:
         - workshops